mvandewouw/blog_tf1/yubikey.md

 https://www.yubico.com/genuine/

-If you want to check this manually you can check on how to do that [here](https://maxammann.org/posts/2019/09/verifying-yubikeys-for-genuity/)
+If you want to check this manually you can check on how to [here](https://maxammann.org/posts/2019/09/verifying-yubikeys-for-genuity/)

 ## Installation of yubikey-manager software
 Installation is covered [here](https://support.yubico.com/support/solutions/articles/15000010964-enabling-the-yubico-ppa-on-ubuntu).
 But basicly: